 I was accompanied by Maksim, a 28-year-old PhD student from Irkutsk, a very good ice skater, familiar with the lake and a nice sense of humour.
 He spoke Russian and best of all, was also interested in photography, which meant we happily spent hours photographing ice sculptures, cliffs and cracks and bubbles along the way.
 All our gear, tent, sleeping, bags, food and fuel was tied to little kiddy sledges with metal runners and wooden slats that we attached to the hip belts of our daypacks.
-Skating with these sledges was not easy.
+Skating across Lake Baikal with these sledges was not easy.
 They don’t drag on the flat ice, but seem to have a life of their own: they swing, they snag on pieces of ice, they stop when they hit a snowy patch and they take you out from behind if you stop too suddenly.
 Still, I liked the freedom they offered.

 Our route took us along the south eastern edge of the lake.
 The ice was between 60 and 90 cm thick and clear.
 Close to shore boulders were visible under the ice and Maksim even saw a fish swimming.
 On day three we still battled a headwind but the ice surface was mostly clear of snow.
-Googles and a balaclava protected me from the icy wind.
-During lunch we huddled in the shelter of some pressure ridges.
+Goggles and a balaclava protected me from the icy wind.
+During lunch, we huddled in the shelter of some pressure ridges.
 In the afternoon we passed an impressive cliff that looked like a church.
 It is called Bolshoy Kolokolny, Big Belltower.
 From his summer visits here Maksim knew a little bay called Babushka, Grandmother beach where we planned to camp.
 The sun was about to set as we arrived.
 We took the skates off, left all our gear on the ice and climbed as fast as possible through the snowy forest to the top of the cliffs.
 I was gulping in big draughts of cold air as I took in the panorama of Lake Baikal.
 Close in it was a jumble of ice thrown onto the shore, stacked high, floes looking like glassy shark fins.
 Further out from the cape the ice surface was flat, dark and veined by large cracks.
 Soon the sky took on pastel colours which were reflected by the ice.
 A light wind rustled the frozen tree branches.
 As the colours slowly faded we walked back down to the shore.
 Using the last light we set up camp under the trees.
 Pine needles promised a soft bed and some insulation from the cold ground.
 We lit a fire and while I looked after it Maksim cooked dinner.
 Later we sat a long time at the fire, drinking tea, talking and staring into the flames.
 The heat of the fire warmed my face, in the air the aromatic smoke of pines.
 Walking a few steps away from the fire revealed a sky full of stars.
 I thought about how long I had dreamed of visiting this place.
 Now I was here and as the thought sank in it filled me with happiness.

 The surface of the ice was either smooth and flat like a mirror or uneven, with ice floes that had formed in autumn still intact, but welded together by younger ice after a storm broke it up.
 In one area large methane bubbles rose from the lake’s depth and gave me an appreciation of the thickness of the ice.
 The bubbles were opaque and looked like pearls strung up on a neckless.